1972 Larrakia Petition

-The 1972 Larrakia Petition, sent by the Larrakia people, who are the traditional owners of the Darwin region in the Northern Territory, to Elizabeth II was a landmark document in the land rights movement in Australia.
-It was signed by over 1,000 people from Aboriginal communities around Australia and the first signatory was Bob Secretary as Larrakia Elder from Darwin and another notable signatory was Dolly Gurinyi Batcho.
+The 1972 Larrakia Petition was a petition sent by the Larrakia people, the traditional owners of the Darwin region in the Northern Territory, to Queen Elizabeth II in October 1972.
+Seeking the establishment of formal land rights for First Nations people, the petition was 11 ft long and contained around 1000 signatures.
+It is now considered a landmark document in the land rights movement in Australia.